joknarf/pgtree/README.md

 # pgtree
 Unix process hierachy tree display for specific processes (kind of mixed pgrep + pstree)

+## features

+* display process tree (parent + children)
+* filter process tree using pgrep options / pattern
+* limit tree to processes and their children
+* customize ps fields to output
-pgtree is also able to send signal to found processes and all their children
+* can send kill or kill -9 to processe and their children
+* watch process tree
+* supports all unix/linux/macos

 The purpose is to have the tool working out of the box on any Unix box, using the default OS python installed, without installing anything else.
 The code must be compatible with python 2.x + 3.x